pPomCo/SMA-M2DC/ODD.md

 ## Process overview and scheduling

-*Questions: Who (i.e., what entity) does what, and in what order?
+*Questions: Who (i.e. what entity) does what, and in what order?
 When are state variables updated?
-How is time modeled, as discrete steps or as a continuum over which both continuous processes and discrete events can occur?
+How is time modeled, as discrete steps or as a continuum?
+Over which continuous processes and discrete events can occur?
 Except for very simple schedules, one should use pseudo-code to describe the schedule in every detail, so that the model can be re-implemented from this code.
 Ideally, the pseudo-code corresponds fully to the actual code used in the program implementing the ABM.*

 ## Design concepts